How to Harvest Thyme To Keep It Growing (9 PRO Tips)

 • Prepare the leaves by removing them from the stems, either by hand or using an herb remover.
 The stems should be discarded in a compost bin.

-Cooking Notes of Thyme!
+Cooking Notes for Thyme!

 Thyme gives almost any food a mild, pleasant taste, but it is particularly delicious with meats, soups, and potatoes.